 Safety and Security

 We assess there is a heightened threat of terrorist attack in a number of European countries, including Belgium.
 This threat is posed by those motivated by the current conflict in Iraq and Syria.
-In the past, terrorist attacks have occurred in a number of European cities, including Brussels, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
+In the past, terrorist attacks have occurred in a number of European cities, including Copenhagen, Paris, Brussels, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.
-Brussels hosts a number of international institutions, including the European Union and NATO.
+Brussels hosts a number of prominent international institutions, including the European Union and NATO.
 Australians should remain vigilant in public places and report any suspicious activity to police.